- GAP 200.185, Fixed-Price Residual Balance Transfer

 Residual Balance.
 An unobligated, unspent balance remaining on a fixed-price award at the conclusion of the project period after all project costs have been allocated to the award, all financial obligations have been met, and all deliverables have been received by the sponsor.

 Reportable fixed-price award.
-Projects where invoices and financial reports are submitted by an institutional office (OSP or TBS); represented by the 20x – 28x and 30x – 38x WBSE ranges.
+Projects where invoices and financial reports are submitted by an institutional office (PAFM or TBS); represented by the A03, 20x – 28x and 30x – 38x WBSE ranges.
 This does not apply to industry-sponsored clinical trials.
-For the purposes of this GAP, reportable fixed-price awards <$20,000 (total award amount) are exempt from the residual balance review procedures outlined below.
+For the purposes of this GAP, reportable fixed-price awards <$20,000 (total award amount) are generally exempt from the residual balance review procedures outlined below, however Management Centers may require additional justifications at closeout for awards <$20,000.

-When a reportable fixed-price award of ≥$20,000 (total award amount) has ended, all costs have been allocated to the project WBSE(s), and all deliverables have been met, the Grant Manager (GM) should complete and submit all required closeout documentation according to the procedures identified below.
+When a reportable fixed-price award of ≥$20,000 (total award amount) has ended, all costs have been allocated to the project WBSE(s), and the PI has confirmed all deliverables have been or will be submitted by sponsor's deadlines, the Grant Manager (GM) should complete and submit all required closeout documentation according to the procedures identified below.
 In doing so, the GM confirms the following conditions are met:

 - All applicable, allowable and allocable expenses have been charged to the award.
-This includes all required PI effort.
+This includes effort for all project personnel, including PI effort.

 If a residual balance remains at project closeout, the GM will:

-- Calculate the estimated residual balance and input this into the Final Project Balance field on the PI Attestation.
+- Calculate the estimated residual balance and enter this into the Final Project Balance field on the PI Attestation and the Residual Balance field on the Closeout tasklist(s).

-- If that residual balance is ≥25% of the original award or ≥$50,000, the GM should consult with their PI to determine the explanation for the difference between the budgeted/proposed costs and the actual costs of the project, as well as a description of planned expenditures for the remaining funds.
-The GM will then input this information as a comment on the PI Attestation before submitting to the PI for review and approval.
+- If the residual balance is ≥25% of the original award or ≥$50,000, the GM should consult with their PI to determine the residual balance justification to explain the difference between the budgeted/proposed costs and the actual costs of the project, as well as a description of planned expenditures for the remaining funds.

-Upon receipt of the required closeout documentation, the Office of Sponsored Programs (OSP) will review the terms and conditions of the award, the closeout documentation, and the allocated expenses.
-Following review and action, OSP will assess F&A and transfer the direct cost portion of the residual balance to the identified account.
+Upon receipt of the required closeout documentation, the Post Award Financial Management team (PAFM) will review the terms and conditions of the award, the closeout documentation, and the allocated expenses.
+Following review and action, PAFM will assess F&A and transfer the direct cost portion of the residual balance to the identified account.
+All transfers will be subject to the final closure of the project by the sponsor.

-Exceptions will be managed in coordination with OSP and the applicable Dean’s Office, or OIPM if the Center/Institute is outside of School management.
+Exceptions will be managed in coordination with PAFM and the applicable Dean’s Office, or OIPM if the Center/Institute is outside of School management.

 This GAP reflects the provisions of the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, 2 CFR Part 200, otherwise referred to as the Uniform Guidance.
 The UG became effective as of December 26, 2014, and all awards issued on or after this date must be managed in accordance with its provisions.
 It is important to verify the applicable regulations for an individual award, which may be found in the Award Notice issued by the funding agency.